-- 36. Inputs to the valuation techniques in respect of the Authority's fair value measurement of its assets and liabilities are categorised within the fair value hierarchy as follows: - Level1 quoted prices (unadjusted) in active markets for identical assets or liabilities that the authority can access at the measurement date. - Level 2 inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 unobservable inputs for the asset or liability.
+- 36. Inputs to the valuation techniques in respect of the Authority's fair value measurement of its assets and liabilities are categorised within the fair value hierarchy as follows: - Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities that the authority can access at the measurement date. - Level 2 inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 unobservable inputs for the asset or liability.

-The Authority's investment Property has been value assessed as Level 2 on the fair value hierarchy for valuation purposes.
+The Authority's Investment Property was assessed as Level 2 on the fair value hierarchy for valuation purposes as at 31 March 2020.